(10/2011: and rumors Google may buy Adobe)

 - Not currently "sexy" or "in".

 - One has to be somewhat careful about spaces "leaking" into output and use the HTML echo settings with care.
 This is the trade-off for the "easy mixing" item above in "Good".

-- Using named parameters in functions is cumbersome.
+- Using its named-parameter approach in functions is cumbersome.

 Could be "good" or "bad" depending on situation or preference: